Sarahlyst/ecommerce-transaction-analysis/README.md

 ### Project Overview

 This project showcases a comprehensive retail data analytics workflow using PostgreSQL and an open-source e-commerce dataset.
 The goal was to demonstrate advanced SQL skills by building a robust ETL pipeline, data modelling, and insightful business analyses typical of a professional data analyst role.
+This project highlights the ability to use SQL not just for querying but also for end-to-end analysis from raw dataset to actionable insights.
+By focusing on a real-world scenario like e-commerce, it demonstrates both technical competence and business understanding.

 ### Dataset Info
 - Source: "[https://www.kaggle.com/datasets/carrie1/ecommerce-data](https://www.kaggle.com/datasets/carrie1/ecommerce-data)"